xuple/laravel-react-starter/README.md

 ## Introduction

-Our React starter kit provides a robust, modern starting point for building Laravel applications with a React frontend using [Inertia](https://inertiajs.com).
+The Laravel React starter kit provides a robust, modern starting point for building Laravel applications with a React frontend using [Inertia](https://inertiajs.com).
 This starter kit includes modern tooling and dependency fixes that resolve common installation and build issues.

 Inertia allows you to build modern, single-page React applications using classic server-side routing and controllers.
 This gives you the frontend power of React combined with Laravel's exceptional backend productivity and lightning-fast Vite compilation.